New Year’s Honours for remarkable Loughborough alumni

 She was the RAF’s first ever female commander of a Tornado bomber squadron, taking command of over 250 RAF staffers.

 Group Captain Nicola Thomas.
 Image courtesy of the Ministry of Defence and licensed under the Open Government Licence v3.0. © Crown copyright 2009.

 She has served in Iraq and in Afghanistan, where she completed 35 missions within three months.

-Alumnus Dr Bob Chappell has been recognised for his services to Basketball with a BEM (British Empire Medal).
+Alumnus Bob Chappell has been recognised for his services to Basketball with a BEM (British Empire Medal).